Spiral of silence: Background

 The theory explains the formation of social norms at both the micro and macro level.
 "As a micro-theory, the spiral of silence examines opinion expression, controlling for people's predispositions – such as fear of isolation, and also demographic variables that have been shown to influence people's willingness to publicly express opinions on issues, such as agricultural biotechnology."
-This micro effect can be seen in experiments conducted in as early as the 1950's, in which a group of students are asked to compare the length of lines.
+This micro effect is seen in experiments such as the Asch conformity experiments, conducted as early as the 1950s, in which a group of students are asked to compare the length of lines.
 All but one student are coached ahead of time on what answers to give and how to behave.
 When the coached subjects gave unanimously incorrect answers, the dissenter tended to agree with the majority, at times even when the difference between the lines was so egregious as seven inches.
 On the macro level, the spiral of silence occurs if more and more members of the perceived minority fall silent.
 This is when public perceptions of the opinion climate begin to shift.
 "In other words, a person's individual reluctance to express his or her opinion, simply based on perceptions of what everyone else thinks, has important implications at the social level."
-As one opinion gains interest, the amount of exposure it receives increases, leading the public to believe it to be the majority.
+As one opinion gains interest, the amount of exposure it receives increases, leading the public to believe it is the majority.
 The perceived minority then faces the threat and fear of isolation from society unless they conform.
 As the opinion gains momentum, the perceived minority falls deeper into their silence.
 This continues until the perceived minority no longer speaks out against it, either by presenting an image of agreement or actually conforming, and the opinion of the perceived majority ultimately becomes a social norm.
+Large scale effects of the spiral of silence can be seen when examining the growth of the dominant opinion within a countries political climate or other such issues.

 The spiral of silence has continued to be observed and studied since then.
 In today's world, technology can play a key part in the spiral of silence, something that could not have been predicted at the time of its inception.
 For example, survey data showed that during the 2016 US presidential election, opinion congruency for democratic candidate Hillary Clinton in society at large and for republican candidate Donald Trump on Facebook had indirect associations for willingness to present one's opinion both offline and online.

-Since its introduction, a large amount of research has been done by Glynn (1983, 1989), Glynn and McLeod (1985), Katz (1983), LaSora (1991), Price and Allen (1990), Salmon and Kline (1985), Taylor (1982), and Kennamer (1990).
-There also has been more recent research by Hampton et al. (2014), Chen (2018), and Drew (2022).
-This list is not exhaustive.

 Spiral model

-The spiral model is used to visually describe the theory.
-An individual is more likely to go down the spiral if his or her opinion does not conform with the perceived majority opinion.
+The spiral model is used to visually represent the theory.
+It claims that an individual is more likely to go down the spiral if his or her opinion does not conform with the perceived majority opinion.
 The following steps summarize how the process works: